short-pixel-optimizer/enable-media-replace/readme.txt

 == Changelog ==

+= 3.3.7 =

+* Updating and replacing images and thumbnails should now work for serialized (and such) metadata.
+  - For Beaver Builder
+  - For Elementor
+* Put Javascript version in wp_register_script
+* Hidden double 'replace media'
+* Replace Image label to Replace Media
+* Removed constant S3_UPLOADS_AUTOENABLE

 = 3.3.6 =

 Release date: 5th September 2019
-* fix JSON compatibility for hostings that don't have JSON module activated
+* fix JSON compatibility for hosters that don't have JSON module activated

 = 3.3.5 =